By Jessica Wilson, CNP, Family Medicine

 As you age, continue to protect yourself from the sun—wear large-brimmed hats and long sleeves (find clothing with SPF features), a high SPF sunscreen, and avoid the peak times of sun between 10–2.
 If you are a smoker, stopping smoking will also improve the condition of your skin.

 Regular Skin Checks

 Perform regular self-care skin checks.
 Think of starting at the top and moving down your body.
-It is important to document areas that are of concern so that if a spot looks suspicious later on or you find a spot, you can compare from your previous skin check.
+It is important to document areas of concern so that if a spot looks suspicious later on or you find a spot, you can compare it to your previous skin check.
 Do monthly skin checks for optimal outcomes!